Clean Air Strategy

 The third issue raised was engagement with industry and business on air quality matters.
 This was explored in further detail during the consultation.
 The proposed opportunities residents would like to see implemented by industry were given equal importance and a high level of support (67.5-78.5%).
 These were:

-• Increased monitoring/awareness of emissions
+• increased monitoring/awareness of emissions

-• Alternative transport such as lower emission or electric vehicles
+• alternative transport such as lower emission or electric vehicles

-• Improving heating systems e.g. limiting fuel burning
+• improving heating systems e.g. limiting fuel burning

-• Using supply chain companies which also limit air pollution
+• using supply chain companies which also limit air pollution

-• Implement improving air quality into business policy and strategies
+• implement improving air quality into business policy and strategies.

 73% of people would choose to visit a business taking positive steps to improve air quality.
 Rising to 76% of people who would choose to use a taxi company that runs lower emission vehicles.